 - Prepare the subgrade and spread the base course material to the approved depth and compact with a 1-3 ton roller.
 Allow for 20-25% compaction.
 A crushed, angular road base such as a ¾” minus is an optimal base material.
 For pedestrian applications, base should be 4-6 inches compacted; for vehicular applications, base should be 8-12 inches compacted.
 To assist in the bonding of materials, pre-soak the base course before placement of the stabilized pathway mix.

-- Pre-hydrate the stabilized pathway mix at the job site — this activates the stabilizing binder.
+- Pre-hydrate the stabilized pathway mix at the job site—this activates the stabilizing binder.
 Turn the pathway mix until a moisture level of 10-12% has been reached.
-If you can easily make a ball out of the aggregate with your hands, there is too much moisture.
+You should be able to easily pack a “snowball” with the product, without water oozing out.

 - The stabilized pathway mix must be spread and compacted.
 Screed if possible.
 For large installations, using a paving machine for this step is highly recommended to ensure the material is evenly spread at the specified depth.